Athryx/lockcheck/plan.md

 # TODO

-Multiple passes better
+Improve multiple passes

 rwlock
+condvar
+reentrant mutex
+perhaps just even a more general way to specify blocking behavior of a concurrency primitive, and have the cargo lockcheck parse these rules to be very flexible and work with most primitives

-make external crates work
+make external crates work better

-analyse closures as well

 For diverging terminators, maybe print warning if lock is held and they are reached Detect loops in basic blocks (of course impossible to do right, probable don't do this)

+## Easy Stuff (Ideally Finish Before Interview)

+- More testing
+- Analyse closures as well (closures' fn impl don't have a defid so currently they are skipped)
+- Improve config file
+    - allow specifying multiple lock methods
+    - allow specifying if lock method returns result or not

 ## Cargo Stuff